Bobrovsky makes 23 saves for first shutout of the postseason, Panthers beat Rangers 3-0 in Game 1

 Game 2 is Friday night in New York.

-The Panthers went 0 for 2 on the power play to fall to 9 for 43 in the postseason.
-The Rangers were 0 for 1.

-With Florida leading 1-0, Bobrovsky slid to his left to deny a one-timer with Kaapo Kakko 6 1/2 minutes into the third.
+With Florida leading 1-0, Bobrovsky slid to his left to deny a one-timer with Kaapo Kakko 6 1/2 minutes into the third period.

 Oliver Ekman-Larsson appeared to add to the lead when he beat Shesterkin from the left side several minutes later.
 However, the goal was overturned after a challenge for goalie interference because the Panthers' Ryan Lomberg bumped into Shesterkin in the crease.

-Note: A previous version of this report was corrected to change the score to 3-0.